techathena/veritas/README.md

 8.filepath.txt:
   stores the path of pcap file to be read

-  Feel free to contact me for more questions.
+  Feel free to contact me for more questions.Just send a pull request!

+Note :This is a prototye version of the project.